 Though Jeffes was classically trained, he wasn't really a classical musician.
 He was a free spirit who tried all the established forms of music, both classical and popular, of his time, and was dissatisfied with all of them.
 One day in 1972, in a delirium from food poisoning, he dreamed that he heard the words, "I am the proprietor of the Penguin Café.
 I will tell you things at random."

-Through some logical process he was capable of discerning, this inspired Jeffes to found a scratch band called the Penguin Café Orchestra, to play little experimental pieces of his own composition.
+Inspired to perform the kind of music that he thought would be heard at a venue with such a philosophy, Jeffes founded a scratch band called the Penguin Café Orchestra, to play little experimental pieces of his own composition.
 Its membership was variable, but a typical PCO lineup included a few violins and cellos, guitar and ukulele, perhaps some winds and a trombone, a drum kit, and a portative organ.
 It made quite an impact in the odder and more eccentric circles of British music before disbanding on Jeffes' early death from cancer in 1997.

 Anyway, the Four Pieces for Orchestra are simply arrangements for full conventional orchestra of four of the PCO's greatest hits.
 There's a bit of "world music," a bit of pop, a bit of minimalism, a bit of a lot of things.
 If the minimalist repetition of the first movement gets to you, don't give up: the two slower movements that follow are quite different.